Rushadilly/Revival/posts/Revival #10.md

 Joseph hesitated.

-_If she knows about humans, maybe she knows something about getting home.
+> _If she knows about humans, maybe she knows something about getting home.
 But I’d have to tell her the truth…_

-_…unless I could read the records myself…_
+> <br>_…unless I could read the records myself…_

 > “Can you take me there?” he asked.